alankrantas/micropython-BPIBIT/README.md

 ![153543457141539355s6op3](https://user-images.githubusercontent.com/44191076/62682966-f88fb280-b9ef-11e9-83e4-47976fa68350.jpg)
 ![800x423xBPI_bit_interfact JPG pagespeed ic NngFYTGX_e](https://user-images.githubusercontent.com/44191076/62682983-047b7480-b9f0-11e9-8b0e-e7c8cc24b677.jpg)

-This is purly a free personal project, I didn't get sponsorship or contact from Banana Pi, Webduino or whoever made this board.
+This is a free personal project, I didn't get sponsorship or contact from Banana Pi, Webduino or whoever made this board.

 [BPI:bit](http://wiki.banana-pi.org/BPI-Bit) (or Web:bit) is a ESP32 board made in the style of [BBC micro:bit](https://tech.microbit.org/hardware/); the edge connectors allow it can be used on micro:bit accessories.

-The goals of this module are
+The objectives of this module are

-* can be used under standard MicroPython firmware;
+* can be used under standard MicroPython ESP32 firmware, which can be integrated with lots of MicroPython libraries;
-* Pins can be referenced by micro:bit pin numbers, which will be remapped to corresponding ESP32 pins;
+* Pins can be referenced via micro:bit pin numbers, which is easier to remember and will be mapped to corresponding ESP32 pins;
-* many functions are also named after their equivalents in micro:bit's MakeCode JavaScript Block editor.
+* most functions are also named after their equivalents in micro:bit's MakeCode JavaScript Block editor.

-And sorry, no text scrolling/number displaying yet.
+And sorry, no text scrolling/number displaying.
 I'll try to figure it out in the future.
+MicroPython also does not support Bluetooth-related functions yet.

-The module has been tested on <b>BPI:bit v1.2</b> and <b>MicroPython for ESP32 v1.11-37</b>.
+This module has been tested on <b>BPI:bit v1.2</b> and <b>MicroPython for ESP32 v1.11-37</b>.

 ## Flash MicroPython Firmware and Upload BPIBIT.py